Microsoft Flight Simulator: Reception

+Flight Simulator has been praised for its realism.
 PC Magazine in January 1983 called Flight Simulator "extraordinarily realistic ... a classic program, unique in the market".
 It praised the graphics and detailed scenery, and concluded "I think it's going to sell its share of IBM PCs, and will certainly sell some color/graphics adapters".
 BYTE in December 1983 wrote that "this amazing package does an incredible job of making you think you're actually flying a small plane".
 While it noted the inability to use a RGB monitor or a joystick, the magazine concluded that "for $49.95 you can't have everything".
 A pilot wrote in the magazine in March 1984 that he found the simulated Cessna 182 to be "surprisingly realistic".
 While criticizing the requirement of using the keyboard to fly, he concluded "Microsoft Flight Simulator is a tour de force of the programmer's art ...
 It can be an excellent introduction to how an aircraft actually operates for a budding or student pilot and can even help instrument pilots or those going for an instrument rating sharpen their skills".

 Another pilot similarly praised Flight Simulator 2.0 in PC Magazine that year, giving it 18 out of 18 points.
 He reported that its realism compared well to two $3 million hardware flight simulators he had recently flown, and that he could use real approach plates to land at and navigate airports Flight Simulator's manual did not document.
 Compute! warned "if you don't know much about flying, this program may overwhelm you.
 It's not a simple simulation.
 It's a challenging program even for experienced pilots".
 The magazine concluded that Flight Simulator "is interesting, challenging, graphically superb, diverse, rewarding, and just plain fun ... sheer delight".
 Flight Simulator 2.0 was reviewed in 1989 in Dragon #142 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 5 out of 5 stars.

 Computer Gaming World stated in 1994 that Flight Simulator 5 "is closer to simulating real flight than ever before".

 Microsoft Flight Simulator X was reviewed in 2006 by GameSpot.
 The reviewer gave the game an 8.4 out of 10 and commented on how it was realistic enough to be used for real-life flight training.